At a Glance

 Each activity expands to show When to arrive · What to wear · What to expect.
 Tap the chevron to open.

-THU · Jun 4 Bandelier & Puye Cliffs Waitlist · TBD
+THU · Jun 4 Bandelier & Puye Cliffs — Driving Tour Confirmed · $285.47

-A full-day immersion in ancient Pueblo history.
-At Bandelier, walk paved and unpaved trails past hundreds of cave dwellings carved into volcanic tuff; the Alcove House requires climbing four wooden ladders (140 ft total).
+A 7–hour day in ancient Pueblo history.
+At Bandelier, walk paved and unpaved trails past hundreds of cave dwellings carved into volcanic tuff; ladder climb to Alcove House is optional.
 Puye Cliffs adds a mesa-top ruin complex with sweeping high-desert views.
-Bring lunch or snacks — dining options on-site are minimal.
+Lunch is provided.
+Tour operates rain or shine.
+Minimum 4 guests — Vigilante will email if they need to reschedule; if you don’t hear from them, you’re a go.

-FRI · Jun 5 Best of Santa Fe Private Walking Tour Paid · $299
+FRI · Jun 5 Best of Santa Fe Walking Tour Paid · $299 · 1:00 PM

 Comfortable walking shoes — the historic district is entirely flat but paved with uneven brick and stone in places.
 Light, breathable clothing; June in Santa Fe averages 80°F by midday with intense high-altitude sun.
 Sun hat, sunglasses, and sunscreen.
 A light layer for any shaded or indoor portions.

-SAT · Jun 6 Canyon Road Art & History Tour Paid · $70
+SAT · Jun 6 Canyon Road Art & History Tour Paid · $70 · 2:00 PM

 A curated journey along the legendary Canyon Road gallery mile — over 100 galleries, studios, and gardens showcasing Southwestern painting, sculpture, and Indigenous art.
-Viator · BR 1377029851

 Comfortable walking shoes — Canyon Road is a half-mile uphill slope on a mix of pavement and flagstone.
 Relaxed but presentable attire is appropriate given the upscale gallery setting.
 Sun protection essential; the road is largely open.
 A small bag is handy for any purchases or gallery brochures.